davidar/peruse/test/breitbart.md

 title: '‘Neutral’ Snopes Fact-Checker David Emery: ‘Are There Any Un-Angry Trump Supporters?’'
 ---

+![Supporters of Republican presidential nominee Donald Trump cheer during election night at the New York Hilton Midtown in New York on November 9, 2016. / AFP / JIM WATSON (Photo credit should read JIM WATSON/AFP/Getty Images)]

+22 Dec, 2016 22 Dec, 2016

 Snopes fact checker and staff writer David Emery posted to Twitter asking if there were “any un-angry Trump supporters?”
 ========================================================================================================================